|

 Photos of the decorative inlay on the Sunlight Chambers building on the corner of Parliament Street Dublin.

-The building was originally the headquarters for the Lever Brothers detergent company & their product Sunlight Soap, the images depict people in various settings using the company's product.
+Built in 1902, the Italianate style building was originally the headquarters for the Lever Brothers detergent company & their product Sunlight Soap.
+The friezes depict people in various settings washing & cleaning using Sunlight soap.

 Henry Grattan statue & 1930's College Green Dublin city centre.
 Photo guide to famous Dublin landmarks, with location information.
 Views of 19th century Ireland towns & countryside, antique Irish prints.